Skip to main content

 Does the dispute letter work?

-Can I use this for insurance EOBs?
+Can I use this for insurance EOBs (Explanation of Benefits)?

 What if my bill doesn't have CPT codes?